Saranwich/CSTU-Sparkcamp-2026-Git-Workshop/readme.md

 ## GIT WORKFLOW

-this repository is a part of cstusparkcamp 2026
+This repository is a part of **CSTU-Sparkcamp 2026